Skip to main content

 Getting started with Object-Centric Process Mining

-Understanding the difference between object-centric and case-centric process mining.
+This section establishes core concepts, structural definitions, and the architectural differences between object-centric and case-centric process mining.

 For more information, see: Getting started.